 Internationally we have been active in disaster relief and inter club visits, our latest being to Sri Lanka and following this we have established a link with a Limb Replacement Centre in Kandy.
 This is significant because of Chard's historical links with James Gillingham, a leading pioneer in limb replacement.

-We are always keen to support other local organisations and regularly help Chard Town Council, Chard Town Team, the Royal British Legion and Chard Carnival Committee with their activities.
+We are always keen to support other local organisations including the Chard and Crewkerne After Stroke Group, Newsline Talking Newspapers, Chard Town Council, Chard Town Team, the Royal British Legion and Chard Carnival Committee.

-We meet at the Phoenix Hotel, in Chard, on the second, fourth and fifth Tuesdays of the month and are always pleased to welcome anyone who is interested in finding out more about Rotary.
+Regular Club meetings are held at the Phoenix Hotel, in Chard, on the second, fourth and fifth Tuesdays of the month.
+We are a dual gender club and are always pleased to welcome anyone who would like to find out more about Rotary.

-Does the sound of any of this interest you.
-If so why not get in touch with us, using the 'Join Rotary' link on our home page, and arrange to come along and meet us.
+If this sounds interesting why not get in touch with us, using the 'Join Rotary' link on our home page, and arrange to come along and meet us.
 We look forward to hearing from you.

 Be part of a global network of volunteers, trying to make the world a better place.
 Please also see the 'links & news' page for information from the local district and live feeds from Rotary International and Rotary International in GB&I.